truonghoangnguyen/nikaya2/docs/.scripts/trungbo-eng-nanamoli-bodhi.part2.md

 5. Then, when the Blessed One had instructed, urged, roused, and encouraged the Sakyans of Kapilavatthu with talk on the Dhamma for much of the night, he said to the venerable Ānanda:

-"Ānanda, speak to the Sakyans of Kapilavatthu about the disciple in higher training who has entered upon the way. ${ }^{558} \mathrm{My}$ back is uncomfortable.
+"Ānanda, speak to the Sakyans of Kapilavatthu about the disciple in higher training who has entered upon the way. [^558] My back is uncomfortable.
 I will rest it."

 "Yes, venerable sir," the venerable Ānanda replied.